oliv3r/curl/docs/MANUAL.md

-While `-d` uses the application/x-www-form-urlencoded mime-type, generally understood by CGI's and similar, curl also supports the more capable multipart/form-data type.
+While `-d` uses the application/x-www-form-urlencoded mime-type, generally understood by CGI's and similar, curl also supports the more capable multipart/form-data type and application/json with `-dj`.
 This latter type supports things like file upload.

 `-F` accepts parameters like `-F "name=contents"`.
 If you want the contents to be read from a file, use `@filename` as contents.
 When specifying a file, you